mixlaab/custom_rpi3a/README.md

 ## VERY NEW -> May have issues

-This is the base Nerves System configuration for the Raspberry Pi 3 Model A+ with the USB port running in gadget mode.
+This is the base Nerves System configuration for the Raspberry Pi 3 Model A+ for Valiot with the USB port running in gadget mode.

 ![Raspberry Pi 3 A+ image](assets/images/rpi_a_plus.png)